-Southeast Georgia Health System is joining individuals and organizations
+March 14, 2015 - Southeast Georgia Health System is joining individuals

-across the globe in observing March 26 as Purple Day™, a World Day
+and organizations across the globe in observing March 26 as Purple Day™,

-Canada, with the help of the Epilepsy Association of Nova Scotia.
-It has
+Scotia, Canada, with the help of the Epilepsy Association of Nova Scotia.

-According to Lori Trefts, M.D., a board-certified neurologist with Southeast
+According to Trefts, a board-certified neurologist with Southeast Georgia

-Georgia Physician Associates-Neurosciences, a strategic affiliate of the
+Physician Associates-Neurosciences, a strategic affiliate of the Health

-Health System, epilepsy is a condition where people are susceptible to
+System, epilepsy is a condition where people are susceptible to seizures,

-seizures, caused by abnormal electricity in their brain.
-While approximately
+caused by abnormal electricity in their brain.
+While approximately two

-two percent of the population will experience a single seizure during
+percent of the population will experience a single seizure during their

 There are many different types of seizures, which vary from the well-known